Menu

 • Instant Lua execution — write code, press Run, and see output from the Lua interpreter in seconds, no luarocks or build step needed.

-• Full Lua syntax highlighting, autocompletion, and clear error messages with line numbers — the same editor engine that powers VS Code.
+• Full Lua syntax highlighting, autocompletion, and clear error messages with line numbers, powered by the same editor engine as VS Code.

 • Lua interpreter with tables, metatables, coroutines, and the standard string/math/io libraries — everything you need for scripting practice.